XISM: an eXploratory and Interactive Graph Tool to Visualize and Evaluate Semantic Map Models: Conclusion

 \section{Conclusion}

 In this demonstration paper, we present XISM, an exploratory and interactive graph tool designed for visualizing and evaluating semantic map models.
-Our system first generates candidate graphs from expert data and subsequently allows experts to edit edges for graph refinement.
-This human-in-the-loop approach balances effectiveness and efficiency by integrating data-driven and knowledge-driven paradigms.
-We anticipate that XISM will facilitate typologists and computational linguists in applying semantic map models to larger-scale datasets.
+Our system first generates candidate graphs from expert data and subsequently allows researchers to refine structures through edge editing with real-time metric feedback.
+This human-in-the-loop approach balances effectiveness and efficiency by integrating data-driven inference with knowledge-driven linguistic reasoning.